 - Click Create Package.
 When the status shows that the package is complete, click Download Package.

 - A reveal-troubleshooting.zip file downloads to the local download directory.

-- Attach the ZIP file to your Tanium Support case form or send it to your TAM.
+- Attach the ZIP file to your Tanium Support case form or Contact Tanium Support.

-Tanium Reveal maintains logging information in the reveal.log and reveal-audit.log files in the <Tanium Module Server>\services\reveal-files\logs directory.
+Tanium Reveal maintains logging information in the reveal.log and reveal-audit.log files in the <Module Server>\services\reveal-files\logs directory.

 You might need to remove Reveal from the Tanium Module Server for troubleshooting purposes.

 From the Main menu, go to Administration > Configuration > Solutions.
 Under Reveal, click Uninstall.
 Click Proceed with Uninstall to complete the process.